 No Bake Protein Bars

 These No Bake Protein Bars are made with just 7 ingredients.
-Easy gluten free wholesome homemade protein bars made in minutes!
+Make your own homemade protein bars made in minutes!

-Homemade protein bars are one of my favorite healthy snacks to keep on hand in the freezer.
-They are easy to make, full of healthy fats and protein, and most importantly they taste amazing!
+Homemade protein bars are one of my favorite filling snacks to keep on hand for my kids (and me!)
+They are easy to make, made with pantry ingredients, and most importantly they taste amazing!

 If you are a fan of classic energy balls or monster cookie energy balls, you will love this recipe!